 Hair Transplant Glossary

-Alopecia Areata (AA) – The most common form of hair loss in males and is hereditary.
+Alopecia Areata (AA) – The most common form of hair loss in males and it is hereditary.
 It is caused by the immune system of the body attacking the hair follicles resulting in sudden hair loss.

 Anagen Phase (Growth Phase) – The part of the hair growth cycle when hair growth is the most active.

-Body Hair Transplant (BHT) – A transplant method that uses hair follicles from different parts of the body for patients with little to no donor hair or hair quality that is unfavorable for a hair transplant surgery.
+Body Hair Transplant (BHT) – A transplant method that uses hair follicles from different parts of the body for patients with little to no donor hair or that have hair quality that is unfavorable for a hair transplant surgery.

-Crown Of Scalp – The crown area of the head is located at the upper back of the skull.
+Crown of Scalp – The crown area of the head is located at the upper back of the skull.
 It begins where the top of the head starts to curve downward towards the back of the head.

 Dermal Papilla –A cell group that forms the structure that is located directly underneath the hair follicle.

-Donor Dominance – A theory that says the fact that the transplanted hair follicles from the scalp are producing healthy hair in an area that no longer produced hair shows that the traits of the hair from the donor zone have dominance over the traits of the balding scalp.
+Donor Dominance – A theory that says the fact that the transplanted hair follicles from the scalp are producing healthy hair in an area that no longer produces hair shows that the traits of the hair from the donor zone have dominance over the traits of the balding scalp.

 Female Pattern Baldness – One of the most common types of hair loss in women.
 It is mainly seen as a progressive loss of the scalp hair highlighted by diffuse thinning on the entire scalp.
 It is usually accompanied with thinning of hair on the donor area such as the back and sides of scalp.